matthewcorven/DaySpaPet/WebApi/DaySpaPet.WebApi.Api/README.md

 this appsettings.json and appsettings.Development.json files, except for any secret values which should be stored in the User Secrets store.

-In production, the appsettings.json file is used and then overriden by any secret values stored in environment variables.
+In production, the appsettings.json file is used and then override by any secret values stored in environment variables.

 ### About .NET Configuration

-.NET Core/5+, confguration is loaded in this order of precendence:
+.NET Core/5+, configuration is loaded in this order of precedence:

 1. appsettings.json
 1. appsettings.{Environment}.json